zendyani/figma-image-compression/README.md

 # Figma plugin to export compressed images

-This README file provides an overview of the project's structure, available scripts, dependencies, and other relevant information.
+This GitHub repository serves as a demonstration of creating a Figma plugin using TypeScript, ReactJS, and Vite.

+For a live demonstration, you can visit the following link: https://www.figma.com/community/plugin/1284557222547216612/image-minifire

 ## Project Information

 - **Name**: Figma images compressor
 - **Version**: 1.0.0
-- **Description**: Figma plugin to export compressed images .
+- **Description**: Figma plugin to export compressed images
 - **Author**: Abdeldjalil
 - **License**: MIT License